-- Unlike Climbing roses, most species of rambling roses usually bloom only once in late spring or early summer.
+- Unlike climbing roses, most species of rambling roses usually bloom only once in late spring or early summer.
 This process can last for several weeks.

-- Their attractive flowers can be distinguished through their various number of petals and also a large color palette.
+- Their attractive flowers can be distinguished through their various number of petals and also a large colour palette.
 They exhibit hypnotic mixes of white, yellow, orange, light to dark pink, red, and purple.